syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 }
 ```

 The following GIF represents custom SortComparer for CustomerID column.
-When the user clicks the CustomerID column's header, the custom SortComparer will sort the data according to the OrderID Field value.
-So that custom SortComparer class sort the column data by using another Column's value.
+When the user clicks the CustomerID column's header, the custom SortComparer will sort the data according to the OrderID field value.
+So that custom SortComparer class sort the column data by using another column's value.

 ![Custom sort comparer in Blazor DataGrid](./images/blazor-datagrid-custom-sort-comparer.gif)

-> The SortComparer Property will work only for local data.
+> The SortComparer property will work only for local data.

 ## Touch interaction